run-ai/docs/saas/workloads-in-runai/workload-assets/credentials.md

 1. Select a [scope](workload-assets.md#asset-scope)
 2. Enter a name for the credential.
 The name must be unique.
-3. Optional: Provide a description of the credentials
+3. Optional: Provide a description of the credential
 4. Set how the credential is created
    * **Existing secret** (in the cluster)\
-     This option applies when the purpose is to create credentials based on an existing secret
+     This option applies when the purpose is to create the credential based on an existing secret
      * Select a secret from the list (The list is empty if no secrets were [created in advance](credentials.md#creating-secrets-in-advance))
    * **New secret** (recommended)\
-     A new secret is created together with the credentials.
+     A new secret is created together with the credential.
 New secrets are not added to the list of existing secrets.
      * Click **+KEY & VALUE** - to add key/value pairs to store in the new secret
-5. Click **CREATE CREDENTIALS**
+5. Click **CREATE CREDENTIAL**

 </details>